patexoid/plural-resource-bundle/README.md

 # plural-resource-bundle
-Resource bunde with plural form support not for english
+Resource bunde with plural form support not for english only, Currently Ukrainian, English and Russian are supported, and it's quite easy to add more languages